 Have in mind, however, that not all winders are created equal.
-There are many different winders which operate with many different modes and have different quality, and some winders may actually be negative to your watch.
+There are many different winders that operate with many different modes and have different qualities, and some winders may actually be negative to your watch.

-The key negative points about a watch winder here is:
+The key negative points about a watch winder here are:

 This is especially why it is important to buy a qualitative winder that is made to have winding modes that are kind to the movement.
 Most qualitative winders allow you to set the winding modes in the settings in order to decide how many turns, and for how long the winder should operate.
 These winders also have ”rest modes”, which give the watch time to rest when it is fully wound and has no need to be wound.